alexlee22/indoor-tracking-blog/_posts/2016-08-03-how-to-read-the-data.markdown

 ---
 layout: post
-title: How to read the data and what does it mean?
+title: How to Read the Data and What Does it Mean?
 date: 2016-08-03 0:00:00
 type: post
 published: true